Unified theory of acceptance and use of technology

-The first three are direct determinants of usage intention and behavior, and the fourth is a direct determinant of user behavior.
+The first three are direct determinants of usage intention, which is a direct determinant of use behavior, whereas the fourth is a direct determinant of use behavior.
 Gender, age, experience, and voluntariness of use are posited to moderate the impact of the four key constructs on usage intention and behavior.
 The theory was developed through a review and consolidation of the constructs of eight models that earlier research had employed to explain information systems usage behaviour (theory of reasoned action, technology acceptance model, motivational model, theory of planned behavior, a combined theory of planned behavior/technology acceptance model, model of personal computer use, diffusion of innovations theory, and social cognitive theory).
 Subsequent validation by Venkatesh et al. (2003) of UTAUT in a longitudinal study found it to account for 70% of the variance in Behavioural Intention to Use (BI) and about 50% in actual use.

 Venkatesh, Thong, and Xu (2012), extended the unified theory of acceptance and use of technology (UTAUT) to consumer context popularly known as UTAUT2 by incorporating three new constructs into UTAUT: hedonic motivation, price value, and habit.
+Facilitating conditions was added as a direct determinant of usage intention and voluntariness of use was dropped as a moderator.